arushsingh03/Educare-Services/README.md

 Educare is a next and react-based web app that is used as a Companies Profile for their consumer and partners.
 It uses modern UI based on ShadCN components and tailwind CSS.
 It uses Visme Form, and PostgreSQL as a database.

 # Features
-To improve user experience Educare has several thoughtful features that make the UI user-friendly and intuitive.
-Some of these features are --
+- To improve user experience Educare has several thoughtful features that make the UI user-friendly and intuitive.<br/> Some of these features are --<br/>

-Minimal UI.
+- Minimal UI.<br/>
-Animated-Conatct Form.
+- Animated-Conatct Form.<br/>
-PostgreSQL database for reliable and safe storage.
+- PostgreSQL database for reliable and safe storage.<br/>
 # Screenshots
 # Lading Page
  <img src="https://github.com/arushsingh03/Educare-Services/blob/main/public/screenshots/Landing%20Page.png"> <br/>